Artur Vader

 Artur Vader (16 February 1920 – 25 May 1978) was the Chairman of the Presidium of the Supreme Soviet of the Estonian Soviet Socialist Republic from 1970 – 1978.
 He was born in Gorbovo, Liozna District, Vitebsk Region, Byelorussian SSR.

-He was the First Secretary of the Tallinn City Committee of the Communist Party of Estonia from 1952 to 1959.
-Between 1963 and 1964 he served as chairman of the Committee of Party and State Control, and the Chairman of the Council of Ministers of the Estonian SSR, and the second secretary of the Central Committee of the Communist Party of Estonia.
-Vader was appointed the chairman of the Presidium of the Supreme Soviet of the Estonian SSR in 1970.
-He gained the status of a candidate member of the Central Committee of the CPSU in 1966 and would keep that position until 1971.
+He served as the First Secretary of the Tallinn City Committee of the Communist Party of Estonia from 1952 to 1959.
+Between 1963 and 1964, he was the chairman of the Committee of Party and State Control, as well as the Chairman of the Council of Ministers of the Estonian SSR.
+In 1970, he became the chairman of the Presidium of the Supreme Soviet of the Estonian SSR.
+In 1966, he was appointed a candidate member of the Central Committee of the CPSU, a position he held until 1971.